kaydoh/ArkoudaWeeklyCall/README.md

 This repo will probably hold PDFs mostly.

-We will be taking requests for subjects to talk about as long as it hast to do with Arkouda... ;-)
+We will be taking requests for subjects to talk about as long as it has to do with Arkouda... ;-)

 Submit an issue with your requested subject.